TRileySchwarz/go-database/README.md

 - Password verification of difficulty, eg. longer than 10 characters
 - Verify Volume files are working as intended
 - Write postman tests
+- Remove panics in favour of useful error messages